 In December 2020, the lowest market capitalized firm in the S&P100 was Simon Property Group, with a market capitalization of \$28.01 billion.
 The value of the average of the 3 lowest market capitalizations, divided by half, was \$14.9 billion.
-There are 45 billionaires at or above this threshold, which were selected for inclusion.
+There are 46 billionaires at or above this threshold, which were selected for inclusion.

-4) Fourth Criterion: Other entities participating in the making of the economic regulation these were longer-lasting than the Trump Administration itself.
+3) Third Criterion: Other entities participating in the making of the economic regulation

+Among the civil service and elected politicians, we have selected the following individuals, all for the end of 2020.
+We include key government regulatory posts in addition to advisory councils, where these were longer-lasting than the Trump Administration itself.
 For example, we excluded the Business Advisory/CEO Council as it began and ended part way through the Trump Administration, however we included the National Infrastructure Advisory Council.